-OSC has over two petabytes (PB) of disk storage capacity distributed over several file systems, plus almost 2PB of backup tape storage.
+OSC has over five petabytes (PB) of disk storage capacity distributed over several file systems, plus more than 5.5PB of backup tape storage.
 (A petabyte is 1015, or a quadrillion, bytes.)
 This guide describes the various storage environments, their characteristics, and their uses.

 The storage at OSC consists of servers, data storage subsystems, and networks providing a number of storage services to OSC HPC systems.
 The current configuration consists of: